Mr-Afonso/advent-of-code-2022-js/README.md

 > cd day-7
 >
-> deno run --allow-read --watch a.js
+> deno run --allow-all --watch a.js
 >
 > and
 >